-This page gives an overview of the types of level crossing found in Great Britain.
+Here’s an overview of the different types of level crossing in Great Britain.

-Level crossings come in many forms depending on whether they are on a public or private road, or used by vehicles, horses or pedestrians.
+Level crossings vary depending on whether they are on public or private roads and if they’re used by vehicles, horses or pedestrians.

-The protection arrangements at level crossings depend on its location, for example proximity to road junctions, how much it is used and the type of railway traffic.
+The protection at level crossings depend on where they are, how busy the crossing is and the type of rail traffic.

-These are generally public road crossings and most of them have road traffic lights and either barriers or gates which close across the road when trains are approaching.
-They can also have audible alarms to warn pedestrians of approaching trains.
+These are usually public road crossings with traffic lights, and either barriers or gates that close when a train is coming.
+They sometimes have audible alarms to alert pedestrians.

-These are footpath, bridleway and user worked crossings where the onus is on the crossing user to check for an approaching train before they cross the railway.
-There are signs at the crossing which tell the user how to use the crossing safely.
-At some crossings a telephone is provided and the user is expected to call the signaller who will advise on whether it is safe to cross.
+These are footpaths and bridleways, where it’s up to the user to check for approaching trains before crossing the railway.
+There are signs to help people use the crossing safely and sometimes there is a telephone, which should be used to call the signaller who will say whether it is safe to cross.